mmiranda222/.statsuite/content/using-dlm/manage-structures/edit-structure/_index.md

   - 3.3 Reuse or build dissemination instruments (generating SDMX-ML for dissemination Dataflows)

 A video record of a demo of the tool is available from [here online](https://oecdtv.webtv-solution.com/embed/6650/en/video).

+---

+### SDMX Constructor

+The SDMX Constructor Windows application (developed by ILO) allows easily creating and editing data structures (following the SDMX standards) **directly stored in .Stat Suite data spaces**.
+It offers a **very user-friendly interface** that eases the structure creation and editing.

+See [here](https://ilostat.github.io/dsdc/) for more details.

+The documentation also describes how the SDMX Constructor connects with the .Stat Suite: https://dingshutong.github.io/sdmxc/connecting-to.html.

+---

+### Fusion Metadata Registry (FMR)

+Fusion Metadata Registry (FMR) (developed by the BIS) is a **fully fletched software platform for managing SDMX structures**.
+It provides:
+- a controlled repository for SDMX structural metadata (SDMX metadata registry) independent from the .Stat data spaces
+- 3 integrated metadata-driven data processing services: data validation, data transformation (mapping data between structures) and conversion of data between SDMX data formats.
+They are usable through the web UI or integrated into data automation processes using the REST API.
+- data structure authoring and maintenance web application

+See [here](https://www.sdmx.io/tools/fmr/) for more details.